awesome-pro/neon-website/content/docs/guides/elixir-ecto.md

    end
    ```

    Ecto provides the common querying API.
 The Postgrex driver acts as a bridge between Ecto and Postgres.
-Ecto interfaces with its own `Ecto.Adapters.Postgres` module, which communicates to Postgres through the Postgrex driver.
+Ecto interfaces with its own `Ecto.Adapters.Postgres` module, which communicates to LangChainthrough the Postgrex driver.

 2. Install the Ecto and the Postgrex driver dependencies by running the following command in your application directory: